U.S. Rabbis Deepen Roots With Israel

 Rabbi Rachel Silverman of Temple Israel of Sharon, MA feels it’s important that we show gratitude toward our local community: “It has been a lovely gift to be able to use these [tree] certificates to celebrate worthy people in our community.
 I always love saying thank you, recognizing deserving people, and making them feel special - but in these times of social distancing, that is harder to do.
 The gift of trees for us to give to other people was a great success, and I know it was appreciated by the people who received them.”

 Jewish National Fund-USA is the leading philanthropic organization for Israel that supports critical environmental and nation-building activities in Israel’s north and south.
 Through its One Billion Dollar Roadmap for the Next Decade, Jewish National Fund-USA is developing new communities in the Galilee and Negev, connecting the next generation to Israel, and creating infrastructure for ecology, special needs, and heritage preservation.

-For more information on how to plant trees in Israel with JNF-USA, visit jnf.org/trees.
+Learn more on how to plant trees in Israel with JNF-USA.
 Congregational rabbis seeking to partner with JNF-USA should contact Executive Director, Israel Advocacy and Education, Joshua Levin at [email protected] or 212.879.9305 x230.

 Media inquiries: Stefan Oberman, Jewish National Fund-USA Director of Communications.
 E: [email protected].
 P: 212.879.9305 x222